mhaugrud/msumcspy/_sources/Functions/Functionscancallotherfunctions.rst

 .. index:: functional decomposition, generalization

-Functions can Call Other Functions
+Functions Can Call Other Functions
 ----------------------------------

 It is important to understand that each of the functions we write can be used